'Basketball savant' LaVall Jordan helped fuel Michigan's rise under John Beilein

 In addition to building Michigan back up, Beilein had a sparkling reputation for doing things the right way and running one of the cleanest programs in the nation.

-Manuel said given the issues that have popped up in the sport the past offseason, he wants a leader who is “beyond reproach.”
+Manuel said given the issues that have popped up in the sport last offseason, he wants a leader who is “beyond reproach.”

 According to Bartelstein, Jordan is “cut from the same fabric” as Beilein and Michigan’s core values are “embedded in his blood.”

 “Before you can coach your players, you've got to know them as people and care about them as people because the players are going to play harder for you,” Bartelstein said.
 “When the first questions you ask are about your family, about their life and their school, it makes a big difference than just about the amount of points they score or the assists they have.
 What I think what LaVall is great at is he cultivates relationships off the court and it's not just about performing.
-It's someone like me who truly didn't score a lot of points, I still talked to Coach Jordan so whether you're the star player or the 15th player he does an incredible job connecting with you and players respect you for that and they want to play.
+It's someone like me who truly didn't score a lot of points; I still talked to Coach Jordan.
+Whether you're the star player or the 15th player, he does an incredible job connecting with you and players respect you for that and they want to play.

-“I think if you watch Butler, Milwaukee and players at Michigan, all of his guys want to play hard for him because they want to show what LaVall stands for and the way to do that is to perform on the court at the highest level.”
+“I think if you watch Butler, Milwaukee and players at Michigan, all of his guys want to play hard for him because they want to show what LaVall stands for.
+And the way to do that is to perform on the court at the highest level.”

 Douglass added Jordan played a crucial role in establishing and carrying on the culture Beilein was striving for but wasn’t able to achieve during his first few years at Michigan.

 “They are not even close to the exact same person, but in that sense they’re probably about as similar as any other coach I've had.
-If Michigan wants to keep that going, that seems like a perfect succession plan for Michigan.”
+If Michigan wants to keep that going, that seems like a perfect succession plan.”

 Making a case